Intentionally Defective Grantor Trust: What You Need to Know

 What Is a Grantor?

 There are revocable trusts and then irrevocable trusts.
 Revocable trusts are more fluid, and the grantor will have more control over the assets and if they want to remove, add, or rename trustees involved.
-But with an irrevocable trust, it is more difficult to access the assets and make changes.
+However, with an irrevocable trust, it is more difficult to access the assets and make changes.
 IDGTs are irrevocable trusts, so ideally, they aren’t touched until the trustee receives the transfer.

 If a grantor needs to access the IDGT, it will depend on the restrictions they set in place when they created the IDGT.
 For example, irrevocable trusts are primarily for when the benefactor is close to death, as this means the trust will be in place when they are no longer around.